 – Emergency surgical treatment:

 • Debridement, drainage, wide excision of necrotic tissue and rapid amputation if necessary.

 • Surgical re-evaluation within 24 to 36 hours to check for eventual progression of the necrosis and need for further debridement.

-– Triple antibiotic therapy for at least 10 to 14 days or more depending on clinical response:
+– IV antibiotic therapy for at least 14 days or more depending on clinical response:

 ceftriaxone slow IV (3 minutes) or IV infusion (30 minutes)2

 Children 1 month and over: 100 mg/kg once daily

 Neonates 0 to 7 days (< 2 kg): 5 mg/kg every 12 hours